-Access, plan, do and review meetings are usually timetabled for three times per year and involve the class teacher, SENDCO and where possible, other adults involved in supporting the child.
-Following this, the class teacher liaises with parents to share reviewed desired outcomes, short-term targets and barriers to learning and add their input into the process.
+Access, plan, do and review meetings are usually timetabled for three times per year and involve the class teacher, often the SENDCO and where possible, other adults involved in supporting the child.
+Following this, the class teacher liaises with parents to share reviewed desired outcomes, short-term targets and barriers to learning and add their voiceinto the planning and review process.
 Focus and targets are adapted if necessary and school welcomes parents input into this discussion.
-Class teacher discussions with parents around the review process take place at least 3 times a year, wherever possible within 2 school weeks of the school review taking place and are recorded by the class teacher on a parental liaison sheet within the child's interventions records.
+School discussions with parents around the review process take place at least 3 times a year, wherever possible within 2 school weeks of the school review taking place and are recorded on the child's plan.
+Parental voice is gained through the year from all parent conversations not just as part of the formal review process.